Wednesday, October 6, 2010

 Immaterial Differences

-All religions have the same fundamental moral values, such as not killing, lying, stealing, cheating, etc. For this reason, a spiritual agnostic would say that the differences between religions are so petty that they do not matter.
+All religions have the same fundamental moral values, such as not killing, lying, stealing, cheating, etc. For this reason, spiritual agnostics would say that the differences between religions are so petty that they do not matter.
 They would say that a good Christian is a good Jew is a good Hindu is a good Buddhist, etc.

 Definition